unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Customize the look & feel of the selected facets block by returning your custom HTML string from this function.
 This function receives following parameters:
-1.  `selections`:
+1.  `selections`: the complete html for selected facets block.
-2.  `facet`:
+2.  `facet`: the facets configs.
-3.  `selectedFacetsConfig`:
+3.  `selectedFacetsConfig`: the selectedFacet configs  .
-the selected facet complete block and the selected facet value.

 **Expected Return Value** : A html string is returned .